NEONScience/NEON-Data-Skills/_posts/workshops/2014-10-29-Workshop-NEON-Lidar-Data-In-R-Rasters.md

 **Date:** 14 May 2015

-This workshop will providing hands on experience with working lidar data in raster format in R. It will cover the basics of what lidar data are, and commonly derived data products.
+This workshop will provide hands on experience with working lidar data in raster format in R. It will cover the basics of what lidar data are and commonly derived data products.

 <div id="objectives">